 The “Massaliotes,” as the Greeks of Marseille were known, first established good relations with other neighboring Greek colonies in the region beginning in the early stages of their colonization.

-The outward-looking and trade-friendly attitude the Greeks of Marseille developed, offered their city the opportunity to expand economically, and as a consequence, to thrive and prosper.
+The outward-looking and trade-friendly attitude of the Greeks of Marseille offered their city the opportunity to expand economically, and as a consequence, to thrive and prosper.

 Shipments of Greek produce constantly arrived at the region’s ports, and ancient Gaul was able to form a consistent, well-established network of communications and relations with the metropolitan areas of Greece via their colonies, especially Marseille.